Sign Up

 Objectives

-4. Define the role of the CNA in caring for patients with renal failure
+4. Define the role of the CNA in caring for patients with kidney disease.

 CEUFast Inc. and the course planners for this educational activity do not have any relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.